Your home office setup may be critical to your well-being, mindset and overall game. Best picks for creating a temple of joyous productivity.

 - Now That You’re Sitting Down, Let’s Talk About Health and Comfort

 - Let’s Take a Look at Home Office Lighting

 - Organizing Stuff Is Important in a Home Office Setup

 - Slip Into a Little Something More Comfortable

 - Subscribe to Attorney at Work

 The best home office setup goes beyond the computer.
 You already know you need two monitors.
 You’ve figured out you need an ergonomic wireless mouse.
 You’ve got online file storage and security protocols out the wazoo.
-But as we hurtle further into the new year, you might be thinking, “Could my home office setup be better?
+But you might be thinking, “Could my home office setup be better?
 Could I create a space in which I thrive?
 Where the feng sui drives my productivity through the roof beams?
 A workspace wherein I discover joy?”

 Yes, Your Home Office Setup Can Inspire Joy

 That’s the idea, right?
 To not only get the work done but get the work done in comfort and style.
 Analog Attorney is all about this.
 It’s all about the physical, the tangible, the solid platonic accouterments of your desktop.
 So run through this exhaustive list of things you need — and some things you may not need but might prefer — to turn your office into a temple of joyous productivity.

 Of course, we list the Aeron.
 It’s received an ongoing standing ovation for sitting down since it debuted in 1994.
 There are countless copies and many of them are pretty good, but Herman Miller’s Aeron is the original.
 It’s not the most expensive office chair in the world, nor is it the most striking (anymore) — that clearly belongs to the Nemo Swivel you may have seen in a supporting role on Netflix’s “Lupin” series.
 But management’s probably not going to spring for a $2,500 chair (free shipping) from Italy’s smug designer coast.